Mmasoud1/MeshFL/README.md

 ## Funding

-MeshFL release V1.0.0 was funded by the NIH grant xx
+MeshFL release V1.0.0 was funded by the NIH grant R01DA040487.

 <br />